oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_autoscaling_auto_scaling_configuration_policy_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The initial number of instances to launch in the instance pool immediately after autoscaling is enabled.
+                                            <div>For a threshold-based autoscaling policy, this value is the initial number of instances to launch in the instance pool immediately after autoscaling is enabled.
 After autoscaling retrieves performance metrics, the number of instances is automatically adjusted from this initial number to a number that is based on the limits that you set.</div>
+                                            <div>For a schedule-based autoscaling policy, this value is the target pool size to scale to when executing the schedule that&#x27;s defined in the autoscaling policy.</div>
                                             <div>This parameter is updatable.</div>
                                             <div>Applicable when policy_type is &#x27;threshold&#x27;</div>
                                                         </td>